 After last week’s loss against Pasadena City College, Santa Ana College’s football team needed a bounce back.
-Led by a five-touchdown effort from their running backs William Suacedo and Malcom Perry, the Dons convincingly defeated Los Angeles Valley College by a final of 41-16.
+Led by a five-touchdown effort from their running backs William Saucedo and Malcom Perry, the Dons convincingly defeated Los Angeles Valley College by a final of 41-16.

 The Dons stifled the the Cougars offense in the first quarter.
 They held them to under 50 yards and allowed no points while getting out to a 14-0 lead.

 Their first two touchdowns were led by quarterback Dallen Engemann, who had 173 yards for the day.
-Engemann drove them down the field, while Suacedo finished off the first drive with a three-yard rushing touchdown.
+Engemann drove them down the field, while Saucedo finished off the first drive with a three-yard rushing touchdown.
 Perry finished off the second drive with a five-yard receiving touchdown.

 The Cougars built momentum in the second quarter, even amounting to a 16-14 lead with two touchdowns and converting two-point conversions on both drives.